vaportail/codex-windows-updater/README.md

 # codex-windows-updater

+NOTICE: recent Codex updates caused the Electron Codex app to mess with Start Menu shortcuts, and some other stuff that breaks auto updates.
+In addition to introdoucing some bugs.
+I will fix it when I have time.

 Unofficial Windows installer and updater for the **OpenAI Codex** desktop app.
 Downloads the official Microsoft Store MSIX directly (or via `winget`), extracts it, and re-launches the newest version on demand.
 No Store app